- The Learning Environment

 About Our Faculty

 University at Buffalo Architecture faculty, diverse in their interests and international in their background, are well known and respected in the profession.
 Both full and part-time clinical faculty are involved in a variety of activities related to research, design and scholarship.
 Many part-time clinical faculty are also licensed practicing architects in the Western New York community.
-Graduate teaching assistants supplement instruction by professors in many courses within the undergraduate pre-professional program.
-In some situations, upper-level graduate teaching assistants may co-instruct with professors in design studios, and conduct lab or workshop sessions that offer students additional help with coursework.
+Graduate teaching assistants supplement instruction by professors in many courses, and in some situations, upper-level graduate teaching assistants may co-instruct with professors in design studios, and conduct lab or workshop sessions that offer students additional help with coursework.
 Architecture faculty research is catalyzed by diverse partnerships with public, nonprofit and private partners and prominent public, nonprofit and industry funding sources.
 Outcomes include peer-reviewed publications, books and evidence-based action in new plans, policies, designs, and programs in Buffalo and beyond.
 Outcomes include peer-reviewed publications, books and evidence-based action in new plans, policies, designs, and programs in Buffalo and beyond.

 Faculty List Directory